-- Melt ¼ cup butter in sauce pan and sauté onion, green pepper and celery until tender.
+- Melt ¼ cup butter in sauce pan and sauté 1 onion, ½ green pepper and ½ cup celery until tender.

-- In medium bowl, combine crab meat, bread crumbs, mustard, Worcestershire sauce, cayenne pepper and egg.
+- In medium bowl, combine 1 pound crab meat, ¾ cup bread crumbs, 1 Tablespoon mustard, 4 teaspoon Worcestershire sauce, ¼ teaspoon cayenne pepper and 1 egg.
 Stir in the sautéed vegetables.

-- Top each shrimp with a good tablespoon of crabmeat mixture.
-Sprinkle with paprika, crushed red pepper flakes and drizzle melted butter over shrimp.
+- Top each shrimp with a good Tablespoon of crabmeat mixture.
+Sprinkle with paprika, optional crushed red pepper flakes and drizzle melted butter over shrimp.